 Students applying to the MEng degree program are expected to have a four-year Bachelor of Science (BS) degree in Electrical and Computer Engineering or in a related field.
-Students in the MEng program are not eligible to hold research or teaching assistantships, and are expected to be self-supported.
+The Master of Engineering degree in Electrical and Computer Engineering is a self-funded program where students are responsible for paying their tuition and fees.
+Students in this program are not eligible for Board of Trustee (BOT) tuition-waiver-generating assistantships at the University of Illinois.

 All the requirements listed below must be satisfied.
 Thirty-two hours of credit, which must include at least 4 hours of Professional Development coursework and 18 credit hours of ECE coursework, are required.
 The ECE coursework must also satisfy the 500-level ECE coursework and focus area requirements specified in the table below.